-You can plan on shopping around, visiting cafes, and enjoying some of our favorite things to do in this part of the world.
-Similar to how things are at home, higher-risk places like buffet restaurants are still closed, but many other businesses and attractions are open (with parameters).
+You can plan on visiting the beach, shopping around, visiting cafes, and enjoying some of our favorite things to do in this part of the world.
+Similar to how things are at home, higher-risk places like buffet restaurants are still closed and there are some restrictions to be aware of.

 Out & About

 Travel around the country is looking good.
-We’ve seen the country open up recently, with businesses, restaurants, public transportation, and more open to locals and tourists.
+We’ve seen the country open up recently, with businesses, restaurants, public transportation, beaches, and more open to locals and tourists.
 We particularly loved seeing the metro open back up on May 25th.
 Right now, everyone is required to wear masks while on the metro (and observe social distancing as much as possible) so be prepared for that.

 Also, remember that things change quickly, so buying airline tickets to travel to other countries could be risky.
 Italy or France or any other country could decide to close its borders after a ticket is bought but before the flight departs — that gets expensive!
 We’ll do our best to work with volunteers who have questions about different country’s current policies for those who want to look into traveling out of the country, if it’s even an option.

 Can I still apply for Ukraine?

 What is traveling and living in Ukraine like right now?

 For Ukraine, things have slowly been opening back up both for domestic and international tourism.
 We’re seeing some of the same precautions you’d take at home (like wearing a mask and social distancing).
 Just like there is a risk to go out in Utah right now, there will be risks to traveling anywhere, including Ukraine.